zackmdavis/Category_War/evolution_of_meaning_basics.md

 As you give your self a sponge bath to remove the nanoblock without using up too much of your water supply, the fresh memory of what just happened triggers an ancient habit of thought you learned from the Berkeley sex cult you were part of back in the 'teens.
 Something about a "principle of charity."
 The man had "obviously" just been fucking with you—but _was_ he?
 Why assume the worst?
 Maybe _you're_ the one who's wrong for interpreting the symbols **H O T** as a weather report.

-(It momentarily occurs to you that the susceptability of the principle of charity to a bully's mind games may have something to do with how poorly so many of your co-cultists fared during the pogroms of '22, but you don't want to dwell on that.)
+(It momentarily occurs to you that the susceptibility of the principle of charity to a bully's mind games may have something to do with how poorly so many of your co-cultists fared during the pogroms of '22, but you don't want to dwell on that.)

 The search for reasons that you're wrong triggers a still more ancient habit of thought, as from a previous life—from the late 'aughts, back when the Berkeley sex cult was still a Santa Clara robot cult.
 Something about [_reducing the mental to the non-mental_](https://www.lesswrong.com/posts/p7ftQ6acRkgo6hqHb/dreams-of-ai-design).
 What _does_ an ink pattern on paper have to do with the weather?
 Why _would_ you even think that?

 Right? _The man had been telling the truth._ There was _no reason whatsoever_ for the physical ink patterns that looked like **H O T**—or **⊥ O H**, given a different assumption of which side of the paper was "up"—to _mean_ that it was hot outside. **H O T** could mean it was cold outside!
 Or that wolves were afoot.
-(You shudder involuntarily and wish your brain had generated a different arbitary example; you still occasionally have nightmares about your injuries during the Summer of Wolves back in '25.)
+(You shudder involuntarily and wish your brain had generated a different arbitrary example; you still occasionally have nightmares about your injuries during the Summer of Wolves back in '25.)

 Or it might mean nothing.
 Most possible random blotches of ink don't "mean" anything in particular.
 If you didn't _already_ believe that **H O T** somehow "meant" _hot_, how would you [re-derive that knowledge?](https://www.lesswrong.com/posts/fg9fXrHpeaDD6pEPL/truly-part-of-you) _Where did the meaning come from?_

 (In another lingering thread of the search for reasons that you're wrong, it momentarily occurs to you that maybe you could have gone up the stairs to peek outside at the weather yourself, rather than troubling your neighbors with a tube.
 Perhaps the man's claim that the ink patterns meant nothing shouldn't be taken literally, but rather seen as a passive-aggressive way of saying, "Don't bother us; go look outside yourself."
-But you dismiss this intepretation of events—it would be uncharitable not to take the man at his word.)
+But you dismiss this interpretation of events—it would be uncharitable not to take the man at his word.)

 You realize that you don't want to bundle up to go make that supply run now that you know it's Cold outside.
 Today, you're going to stay in and derive a naturalistic account of meaning in language!
 And—oh, good—your generator is working—that means you can use your computer to help you think.
 You'll even use a [programming language that was very fashionable in the late 'teens](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/).
 It will be like being young again!
 Like happier times, before the world went off the rails.